Why are we Talking About Mobile Commerce?

 Go for mobile-first web design

 Typically, businesses will first design a website and then optimize for mobile using mobile responsive templates.
-If you’re serious about tapping into the growing trend of mcommerce (it’s predicted that consumers will download 258 billion apps in 2022), then you’ll need to flip that over.
+If you’re serious about tapping into the growing trend of mcommerce (it’s predicted that consumers will download 258 billion apps), then you’ll need to flip that over.

 So, when discussing your plans with your web designer, you should consider designing your website for mobile first, and then optimizing for desktop to create a seamless experience for mobile consumers – who are overtaking desktop users in droves.